shakebugs/shake-docs/docs/android/activity.md

 In a Free workspace you can see up to 20 events that lead to every bug.
 If you need to dive really deep to find causes of the weirdest bugs, in a Premium workspace you can browse the entire Activity history.
+Network request limit for both request body and response body is 100 KB respectively.
+If request body or response body constains binary data, then on dashboard it will be displayed as "Binary data".

 ## Enabling and disabling
 Activity history is enabled by default, however, you can use the method below to disable it: